On Classifying Continuous Constraint Satisfaction Problems: Introduction

 \Cref{lemma:approx} generalizes the idea to algebraic numbers.
-Using the ball theorem, we will establish that algebraic numbers also have some minimum distance to one another, if we restrict their description complexity.
+Using the ball theorem, we will establish that algebraic numbers also have some minimum distance to one another, if we restrict their bit-complexity.

-\paragraph{ETR-SQUARE.} We use a theorem by Abrahamsen and Miltzow that shows that ETR-SQUARE is \ER-complete~\cite{abrahamsen2019dynamic}.
+\paragraph{\etrsquare .} We use a theorem by Abrahamsen and Miltzow that shows that \etrsquare is \ER-complete~\cite{abrahamsen2019dynamic}.
 In this variant, we essentially have only addition ($x+y = z$) and squaring constraints ($x^2 = y$).
 Furthermore, the range of each variable is restricted to a small range around zero.
+For the sake of completeness and readability, we present a self-contained proof in \Cref{sec:etr-square}.

-\paragraph{Explicit.} Given those tools, we can show that we can replace a squaring constraint by explicit constraints ($f(x) = y$).
+\paragraph{Explicit.} Given those tools, we can show that we can replace a squaring constraint with explicit constraints ($f(x) = y$).
 We start by only considering $f$ which satisfy

-The idea of the reduction from ETR-SQUARE is simple, but tedious.
-We can rewrite the constraint $x^2 = y$ as a linear combination of squares as follows Now, we can replace each square using the function $f$ to $f(1) + 2 f(x) + f(y) - f(1 + y) = 0$ As $f$ is approximately squaring, this implies that we are approximately enforcing the constraint $x^2 = y $.
-In other words, we enforce $|x^2 - y| \leq \varepsilon$.
+The idea of the reduction from \etrsquare is simple but tedious.
+We can rewrite the constraint $x^2 = y$ as a linear combination of squares as follows Now, we can replace each square using the function $f$ to $f(1) + 2 f(x) + f(y) - f(1 + y) = 0$.
+As~$f$ is approximately squaring, this implies that we are approximately enforcing the constraint~$x^2 = y $.
+In other words, we enforce $|x^2 - y| \leq \eps$.
 Note that this is the technically most tedious step to make rigorous as we will later see.
 As we have discussed above it is sufficient to enforce each constraint approximately.
 The technical difficulty is many-fold.
 We need to work with scaled variables, instead of the original variables.
-Furthermore, we have to take into consideration that when we construct~$\varepsilon$ that this also makes the formula longer.
-In particular this means that definition of~ $\varepsilon$ cannot depend on the newly constructed instance, but has to depend on the original instance.
+Furthermore, we have to take into consideration that when we construct~$\eps$ that this also makes the formula longer.
+In particular, this means that the definition of~ $\eps$ cannot depend on the newly constructed instance, but has to depend on the original instance.

-Using linear transformations and Taylor expansion on $f$, we can replace \Cref{Cond:AlmostSquare} relatively easily by \Cref{cond:diffbar}
+Using linear transformations and Taylor expansion on $f$, we can replace \Cref{Cond:AlmostSquare} relatively easily by \Cref{cond:diffbar}: